cboydstun/quiz-api/API_Documentation.md

 - Editor operations (like creating or updating questions) require the user to have the EDITOR, ADMIN, or SUPER_ADMIN role.
 - The API implements rate limiting to prevent abuse.
 Excessive requests may be temporarily blocked.
 - Email addresses in the leaderboard query results are masked for privacy.
+- The `questionsAnswered` field in user queries and mutations represents the total number of questions a user has ever answered.
+This allows users to track their progress over time.
 - GitHub Actions CI/CD Pipeline enabled.